Yun So-ha

 Yun So-ha also written as Youn So-ha (born 10 September 1961) is a South Korean politician.
-He is a member of the National Assembly and served as the Floor Leader of the Justice Party.
+He was a member of the National Assembly and served as the Floor Leader of the Justice Party.

 Early life and education

 Yun was born in Okcheon-myeon, Haenam County, South Jeolla Province, South Korea in 1961.
 He graduated from the University of Mokpo; majoring in business administration.
 As a university student, he attempted to help citizens of Gwangju during the Gwangju Uprising.

 Activism

 Yun joined the Mokpo Youth Union in 1985; a social movement that advocated for an end to the regime of Chun Doo-hwan.

 In 1986, Yun was sent to prison after he protested against the School Stabilization Law which was a proposed law by Chun Doo-hwan to punish students that protested against his regime.
 After being released from prison in 1987, Yun took part in the June Struggle.